hashicorp/terraform-provider-aws/docs/running-and-writing-acceptance-tests.md

 The below are style-based items that _may_ be noted during review and are recommended for simplicity, consistency, and quality assurance:

 - [ ] __Uses Builtin Check Functions__: Tests should use already available check functions, e.g. `resource.TestCheckResourceAttr()`, to verify values in the Terraform state over creating custom `TestCheckFunc`.
 More information about these functions can be found in the [Extending Terraform Builtin Check Functions documentation](https://www.terraform.io/docs/extend/testing/acceptance-tests/teststep.html#builtin-check-functions).
-- [ ] __Uses TestCheckResoureAttrPair() for Data Sources__: Tests should use [`resource.TestCheckResourceAttrPair()`](https://godoc.org/github.com/hashicorp/terraform/helper/resource#TestCheckResourceAttrPair) to verify values in the Terraform state for data sources attributes to compare them with their expected resource attributes.
+- [ ] __Uses TestCheckResourceAttrPair() for Data Sources__: Tests should use [`resource.TestCheckResourceAttrPair()`](https://godoc.org/github.com/hashicorp/terraform/helper/resource#TestCheckResourceAttrPair) to verify values in the Terraform state for data sources attributes to compare them with their expected resource attributes.
 - [ ] __Excludes Timeouts Configurations__: Test configurations should not include `timeouts {...}` configuration blocks except for explicit testing of customizable timeouts (typically very short timeouts with `ExpectError`).
 - [ ] __Implements Default and Zero Value Validation__: The basic test for a resource (typically named `TestAcc{SERVICE}{RESOURCE}_basic`) should use available check functions, e.g. `resource.TestCheckResourceAttr()`, to verify default and zero values in the Terraform state for all attributes.
 Empty/missing configuration blocks can be verified with `resource.TestCheckResourceAttr(resourceName, "{ATTRIBUTE}.#", "0")` and empty maps with `resource.TestCheckResourceAttr(resourceName, "{ATTRIBUTE}.%", "0")`